Charges stayed against accused child sex offender after 8 years of police, Crown delays | CBC News

 The Supreme Court of Canada ruled in a landmark 1991 decision that the Crown must provide the defence with all relevant evidence, even if it hurts their case.

-"We are relying on the Crown to faithfully provide this to us."
+"We are relying on the Crown to faithfully provide this to us," said Gupta.

-Gupta said issues of transparency and disclosure were paramount in the decision to overturn the wrongful convictions of four men after the court found the Crown prosecutor George Dangerfield withheld crucial evidence.
+Gupta said issues of transparency and disclosure were paramount in the Supreme Court decision to overturn the wrongful convictions of four men, after the court found Crown prosecutor George Dangerfield withheld crucial evidence.

-"It's the Crown's conduct which you see throughout the decision, which was highly relied on for the judge's reasons to dismiss the charge.
-And this was originally withheld from me," Gupta said.

-"For a defence counsel and for an accused of society as a whole, it's extremely scary.
+"For a defence counsel and for an accused and for society as a whole, it's extremely scary.
 It's alarming."